ThomasCode92/crwn-clothing/README.md

 # CRWN Clothing

+## 🗃️ Repository Archived

+This project has been archived as part of a shift in focus and priorities.
+While it served as a useful sandbox for testing and experimentation, the following reasons led to the decision:

+- 🧰 **Focus on Modern Tools:** I'm now concentrating on more modern and full-featured frameworks like **Next.js** and **Nuxt.js**, which better align with my current goals and the evolving web ecosystem.
+- 🧠 **Growing Backend Interest:** My interests have moved more toward backend development — building robust **APIs**, working with **databases**, and exploring server-side technologies.
+- 🔬 **Experimentation Goals Met:** This repository helped me test out specific workflows and tools, including:
+  - 🐋 Running the **Firebase emulator in Docker**
+  - 🛎️ Creating **custom Netlify CI actions**

+Since these experiments are complete and my focus has shifted, this repo will remain archived for reference purposes.

+---

 A stylish online retail solution designed for an intuitive and engaging user experience. 👔👗

 **About this project**<br />